-Machine Clothing is our primary business segment and accounted for 67% of our consolidated revenues during the first three months of 2021.
+Machine Clothing accounted for 68% of our consolidated revenues during the six months of 2021.
 MC products are purchased primarily by manufacturers of paper and paperboard.
 We feel we are well-positioned in these markets, with high-quality, low-cost production in growth markets, substantially lower fixed costs in mature markets, and continued strength in new product development, technical product support, and manufacturing technology.
 Recent technological advances in paper machine clothing, while contributing to the papermaking efficiency of customers, have lengthened the useful life of many of our products and had an adverse impact on overall paper machine clothing demand.
 Additionally, we face pricing pressures in all of our markets.